Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

-Finally, we summarize the frequency ranges of the corner, edge and bulk states in kagome grid-like frames.
-Figure~\ref{Fig_k_x} shows in the case of $t_2>0$, the spectrum of the kagome lattice $\epsilon$ (called the energy in the tight-binding model), as it varies with $t_1/t_2$ (called the ratio of hopping amplitudes in the tight-binding model); when $t_2<0$, compared with the situation of $t_2>0$, the frequency spectrum of kagome lattice $\epsilon$ only need a mirror reflection about $\epsilon=0$.
-In the kagome grid-like frame structures discussed in this paper, $\epsilon$ is defined as $-2\left[\frac{B(\beta l_1)}{A(\beta l_1)}+\frac{B(\beta l_2)}{A(\beta l_2)}\right]$, and $t_{1(2)}$ is defined as $-\frac{C(\beta l_{1(2)})}{A(\beta l_{1(2)})}$.
-From the relation of $\epsilon$ and $t_1/t_2$ shown in Fig.~\ref{Fig_k_x}, we can solve the frequencies $\beta$ of the topological corner states, edge states and bulk states in kagome grid-like frame structures.
-In Fig.~\ref{Fig_k_x}, the dark blue lines denote corner states, which exist in the parameter range $-1<t_1/t_2<1$.
-Edge states exist in the pink regions and also at the pink line $\epsilon=-t_1-t_2$.
-Bulk states exist in the gray regions, which also contains the black thick lines $\epsilon=-t_1-t_2$.
+Finally, we summarize the frequency ranges of the corner, edge and bulk states in kagome grid-like frames, in an analogy with the tight-binding model of the breathing kagome lattice encountered in condensed matter physics \citep{xue_acoustic_2019,kagome}. {Fig.~\ref{Figure_16} illustrates the spectrum of the breathing kagome lattice (with $\epsilon$ being the energy of the eigenstates) with respect to $t_1/t_2$, where $t_1$ and $t_2$ are the intracell and intercell hopping strengths of the tight-binding lattice model; the same plot also dictates the existence of the three types of states for the kagome grid-like frames at any specified frequency $\beta$, with $\epsilon$ defined as $-2\left[\frac{B(\beta l_1)}{A(\beta l_1)}+\frac{B(\beta l_2)}{A(\beta l_2)}\right]$, and $t_{1(2)}$ defined as $-\frac{C(\beta l_{1(2)})}{A(\beta l_{1(2)})}$. }In Fig.~\ref{Figure_16}, the dark blue line denotes corner states, which exist at $\epsilon=0$ in the parameter range $-1<t_1/t_2<1$.
+Edge states exist in the pink regions and also at the line $\epsilon=-t_1-t_2$.
+Bulk states exist in the gray regions, which also contains the line $\epsilon=-t_1-t_2$.